RUConnected

 Students have a friend list where they can add new connections or view their friends' profiles.

 Bad with names or searching for new connections?
-‘People You May Know’ tab or ‘People With Similar Interests’ tabs can connect more people.
+The ‘People You May Know’ tab or the ‘People With Similar Interests’ tab can connect more people.

 .png)